jackmulligan-ire/job-scraper/README.md

-# job-scraper
+# job-scraper: Scrape indeed for relevant job postings.
+Scrapes job postings from indeed.
+You can search by country and city location.
+You'll find a general search function, as well as functions to include or exclude certain keywords.
+I've also written a programme that scrapes posts and analyses them for particular keywords.
+Written in Python 3.7!

+Set-up: Change all directories to a file on your device.

-Learned: functional programming, making http requests, writing to a .csv file, using JSON as a temporary place to store data.
+Learned: Functional programming, making http requests, writing to a .csv file, using JSON, using random library, using time libraary.

-# Functions available:
+## Functions available in job-scraper.py:

-search(search_term, country, city, number_pages=10)
+* `search(search_term, country, city, number_pages=10)`

--search_term: str, the term you want to search for e.g. "backend+developer"

--country: str, country code of indeed site e.g. "ie" for Ireland

--city: str, city you want to search in e.g. "dublin"

--number_pages: int (default=10), number of search result pages you want to search

-filter_search(search_term, filter_term, country, city, number_pages=10)
+* `filter_search(search_term, filter_term, country, city, number_pages=10)`

--search_term: str, the term you want to search for e.g. "backend+developer"

--country: str, country code of indeed site e.g. "ie" for Ireland

--city: str, city you want to search in e.g. "dublin"

--number_pages: int (default=10), number of search result pages you want to search

--filter_term: str, term you want to filter for e.g. "junior"

-exclude_search(search_term, exclude_term, country, city, number_pages=10)
+* `exclude_search(search_term, exclude_term, country, city, number_pages=10)`

--search_term: str, the term(s) you want to search for e.g. "backend+developer"

--country: str, country code of indeed site e.g. "ie" for Ireland

--city: str, city you want to search in e.g. "dublin"

--number_pages: int (default=10), number of search result pages you want to search

--exclude_term: str, term you want to exclude for e.g. "senior"
+## job-listing-analyser.py

+Listings analyser programme, based in console.
+Enter in search term, country and location to get started.
+You'll then be prompted to input number of scraped listings to be more closely analysed, as well as the keywords you'd like to analyse for.
+Results are outputed to .csv, with instant feedback about results also offered in console.